 Havana holidays offer a wonderful mix of things to see and do.
 From the rum and cigar factories to the impressive Cathedral de San Cristobal there is something for everyone.
 Walking around the city you can take in the colonial architecture, some of which is restored and some shows off its faded grandeur, or watch the locals go about their business as if still living in the 1950s.
 Elsewhere, you can visit the Museum of the Revolution or shopping in the artisan market, and whatever you do, Havana is all atmosphere.

 Where To Stay In Havana

 From big hotels to private apartments to rooms in hostels there are places to stay to meet everyone's needs and budgets.
 People looking to arrange cheap holidays to Havana can rest assured that there is plenty of inexpensive accommodation to choose from.
-Even rooms in larger hotels near old Havana are very reasonably priced.
+Even rooms in larger hotels near old Havana are very reasonably priced, and there's a range of all inclusive options to choose from, too!
 Havana holidays do not have to be expensive.